 Analyzing the Data

-Finding the root of a problem, or in this case the areas where improvement is needed, may not be as easy as walking around the organization and seeing what is going on.
-In fact, most inefficiencies are multilayered and require in depth understanding.
+Finding the root of a problem, or in this case, the areas where improvement is needed, may not be as easy as walking around the organization and seeing what is going on.
+In fact, most inefficiencies are multilayered and require in-depth understanding.
 All facilities are expected to take and store data about patients and organizational practices/purchases for a myriad of reasons.
-Why not put that data to good use and find out where problematic areas are occurring, inefficiencies are more prevalent and waste is abundant?
+Why not put that data to good use and find out where problem areas are occurring, inefficiencies are more prevalent and waste is abundant?
 Data-driven decisions are not based on any biases, personal prejudices or guessing games, but will lead to real change where they are really needed.